opencybersecurityalliance/kestrel-lang/docs/language.rst

    :width: 100%
    :alt: Interface Illustration.

-Each interface has one or multiple schema strings, e.g., ``stixshifter://`` for the STIX-Shifter interface and ``docker://`` for the docker analytics interface.
+Each interface has one or multiple schema strings, for example, ``stixshifter://`` for the STIX-Shifter interface and ``docker://`` for the docker analytics interface.
 To use a specific data source or analytics, a user specifies an identifier of the data source or analytics as ``schema://name`` where ``name``